dannycahyo/personal-website/src/markdown/mpa-vs-spa-web-development-showdown.md

 imgSourceLink: https://unsplash.com/photos/Iq9SaJezkOE
 category: Technical
 date: "2022-06-07"
-readEstimation: 5
+readEstimation: 7
 ---

 In the world of web development, the choice between Multi-Page Applications (MPA) and Single-Page Applications (SPA) is always a subject of debate.
 Both approaches have pros and cons, each suiting different types of projects and requirements.
 This article will provide an overview of MPA and SPA, discuss their downsides, explore the reasons behind SPA's growing popularity, and suggest use cases for each approach.
 Finally, we will discuss how developers mix MPA and SPA in their projects.

 ### Background of MPA and SPA

 Multi-Page Applications (MPA) have been the traditional approach to building websites.
-MPA renders a new HTML page for each user action, resulting in a full page reload.
+MPA renders a new HTML page for each user action (that's why it's called multi page application 😉), resulting in a full page reload.
 The server sends a new HTML file in response to every request, which can slow down the user experience.

 Single-Page Applications (SPA), on the other hand, is a more recent approach to web development.
-It dynamically updates a single HTML page as users interact with the application.
+It dynamically updates a single HTML page as users interact with the application (we only need one html file, seriously 😎).
 All the necessary code – HTML, CSS, and JavaScript – is loaded only once.
 Subsequent user interactions lead to data exchange with the server, updating only parts of the page without reloading it entirely.
 This approach results in a faster and more seamless user experience.

-To give you an idea, let's see the lifecycle of it:
+To give you an idea, let's see the lifecycle of the web that making a post request to the server:

 ![SPA & MPA Lifecycle](https://glints.com/id/lowongan/wp-content/uploads/2020/12/spa-mpa-lifecycle.jpg)

 Photos by [Glints](https://glints.com/id/lowongan/wp-content/uploads/2020/12/spa-mpa-lifecycle.jpg)

+Hopefully, you got the idea!

+> FYI 🧐!
+The emergence of Single Page Applications (SPAs) has significantly influenced the way we approach web development nowadays, leading to a greater focus on API-driven development and a clear separation between frontend and backend responsibilities.
+This is in stark contrast with Multi-Page Applications (MPAs), where developers would often need to be well-versed in both frontend and backend technologies, thus taking on the role of a full stack developer.

+Anyway, let's get back into the topic and starts with deeper analysis of the MPA and SPA.

 ### The Downside of MPA